lswifty2017/beach-ballerinas/content/classes/ballet.md

 description: >-
   Beach Ballerinas Primary Classical Ballet Programme introduces the Royal Academy of Dance syllabus and continues the development of ballet technique as new steps are introduced to challenge our young dancers.

-This class is available for Kindegarten and up and is also offered in combination with Jazz (30 mins Ballet and 30 mins Jazz).
+  This class is available for Kindergarten and up and is also offered in combination with Jazz (30 mins Ballet and 30 mins Jazz).

   Aims of the syllabus: